 There is nothing more luxurious than the perfect cocktail.
 Certainly everyone should drink responsibly and when out on the quest one can drink "fashionably" with the help of this little cocktail suggestion

-Garnish with a spiral lime twist
+Garnish with a grapefruit twist